 - Pinecone Research

-Swagbucks earns top marks for offering the high quality paid surveys and the highest variety of other fun ways to earn like daily polls, live trivia games, cash back shopping (rebates), focus groups, searching the web, sweepstakes, and other fun activities.
+Swagbucks earns top marks for offering high-quality paid surveys and the highest variety of other fun ways to earn like daily polls, live trivia games, cash back shopping (rebates), focus groups, searching the web, sweepstakes, and other fun activities.
 Swagbucks also features a high number of offers (i.e. fintech apps) where you earn rewards worth $5 to $150 just for signing up.

-InboxDollars, MyPoints, and Survey Junkie are also towards the top of the list.
+InboxDollars, MyPoints, and Survey Junkie are also at the top of the list.
 InboxDollars and MyPoints feature online surveys and other site earning activities too, primarily cash back shopping, coupons, and rewards for scanning receipts.
 Survey Junkie has a singular focus on surveys.
-While it lacks variety, it does have a clean, easy to navigate dashboard.
+While it lacks variety, it does have a clean, easy-to-navigate dashboard.

 The remaining paid survey sites (Opinion Outpost, Branded Surveys, Pinecone Research, Toluna, LifePoints, and Upromise) are all decent sites.
 But they offer fewer surveys and fewer ways to earn compared to the top four survey sites we’ve reviewed.